Merit Badges

 Online Classes

-Face-to-face, real-world interaction is highly preferred to virtual classes (this applies less to counselors within our troop).
-Fee-based online merit badge services are generally discouraged and use of these paid services for Eagle-required badges is highly discouraged.
+Face-to-face, real-world interaction is highly preferred to virtual classes.
+With some exceptions, fee-based online merit badge services are generally discouraged.
+Use of these paid services for Eagle-required badges is highly discouraged, and may not be approved.
+See our FAQ for trusted sources.

 Merit Badge Fairs